jstolarek/dc-card-maker-script/README.md

 where:

   * `game_list.txt` is a text file that contains a list of zip archives with games to place on the SD card, one archive per line.
 Games will be added to GDMenu in the order specified in the file, so you can arrange the order to your liking.
 The easiest way to generate the file for the first time is to have a single directory that contains the archives (see next bullet) and list its contents to a file (`ls source_dir > game_list.txt`).
-After each run the script places a copy of `game_list.txt` in the `target_dir` - this file can be later used to create an updated list when adding new games to the card.
+After each run the script places a copy of `game_list.txt` in the `target_dir` - this file can be later used to create an updated list when adding new games to the card.  **IMPORTANT:** don't point this first argument to `target_dir/game_list.txt`.
+This will result in the script trying to read the file and at the same time deleting it and writing to it.
+This is a bad idea.
+Instead, copy the `target_dir/game_list.txt` somewhere and pass that copy as the first argument.

   * `source_dir` is a directory that contains ZIP archives specified in `game_list.txt` above.
 The script was designed with TOSEC archives in mind,